 Definition of Tax Shield

-T.S implies a reduction in tax liability on account of investment in tax-deductible instruments as well as interest tax shields from interest expenses paid by the business.
+T.S. implies a reduction in tax liability because of investment in tax-deductible instruments and interest tax shields from the business’s interest expenses.
 Tax shield enables enterprises to use leverage in their capital structure as interest paid on debt borrowing is tax-deductible.
 Tax shield works as part of individual tax planning and for business as part of corporate business strategy.

-In fact, T.S is an indispensable part of business planning.
-A successful business always optimizes T.S as it improves profitability, reduces tax outgo, enables a more optimized capital structure, etc.
+T.S. is an indispensable part of business planning.
+A successful business always optimizes T.S. by improving profitability, reducing tax outgo, enabling a more optimized capital structure, etc.

 The formula is straightforward and expressed as follows: